-FULTON CORRIDOR RESIDENTIAL REHABILITATION AND CONVERSION PROGRAM-- LMDC allocated \$8 million for the Fulton Corridor Residential Rehabilitation and Conversion Program (Fulton Corridor Program) for the creation of 135 to 155 units of affordable housing.
-The Fulton Corridor Program was to be a new HPD administered program to provide for the adaptive reuse of 4- to 6-story buildings along Fulton Street.
-It was intended to develop residential units above ground floor retail with forgivable loans-ranging from \$25,000 to \$75,000 per residential unit to owners of small buildings with ground floor retail that desire to renovate upper floor vacant and/or underutilized space.
-The Fulton Corridor Program would have created approximately 135 to 155 new affordable housing units, affordable to households earning 80%-120% of AMI.--AMENDMENT TO THE ACTIVITY-- During the 4th quarter of 2006, HUD approved an amendment to PAP 6 to eliminate the allocation of \$8,000,000 for the Fulton Corridor Residential Rehabilitation and Conversion Program.
-The NYC Department of Housing Preservation and Development does not intend to implement this program as originally planned.
-These funds have been reallocated to affordable housing initiatives in LMDC's Final Action Plan.
+--FULTON CORRIDOR RESIDENTIAL REHABILITATION AND CONVERSION PROGRAM-The Fulton Corridor Program was to be a new HPD administered program to provide for the adaptive reuse of 4- to 6-story buildings along Fulton Street.
+It was intended to develop residential units above ground floor retail with forgivable loans ranging from \$25,000 to \$75,000 per residential unit to owners of small buildings with ground floor retail that desired to renovate upper floor vacant and/or underutilized space. --ALLOCATIONS IN PARTIAL ACTION PLAN-Originally in

+June 2005 under PAP 6, \$8,000,000 was allocated to this program.
+The PAP was since amended in November 2006 and all funds were eliminated.